hellowac/mapnik-wiki-zh-cn/Svg-rendering-gochas.md

 ## Raster file

-If a png, jpeg, or tiff image is loaded from a file and the user supplies a width or height value then behavior is the same as svg loaded except that the scaling transform will be set up against the image dimensions and and alpha pixels will not be used to try to clip the extent of the image.
+If a png, jpeg, or tiff image is loaded from a file and the user supplies a width or height value then behavior is the same as svg loaded except that the scaling transform will be set up against the image dimensions and alpha pixels will not be used to try to clip the extent of the image.